jaakdentrekhaak/qteam_scraper/README.md

 This program now runs scheduled on Python on my NAS server.

 NOTE: I made this project and decided to upload it to Github.
-This is not meant to be used by anyone, but you can get ideas from this.
+This is not meant to be used by anyone.

 # How to use
 Create a config.json file in the src-folder like this: